Evan Engram Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 Matchup vs. Washington

-- Engram has caught a touchdown pass versus the Football Team twice, but did not have multiple TDs in either of those games.

-- The Football Team are conceding 276.1 passing yards per game this year, the NFL's 29th-ranked pass defense.
+- In eight matchups versus the Football Team, Engram has had a TD catch twice, but never more than one in any single game.

-- The Football Team have surrendered 33 touchdowns through the air (2.1 per game).
-They are 32nd in the NFL in that category.
+- The Football Team have allowed 33 touchdowns through the air (2.1 per game).
+They are 32nd in the league in that category.

 Recent Performances

-- In last week's matchup with the Bears, Engram caught one pass for 12 yards while being targeted two times.

-- Engram has nine receptions (on 12 targets) for 62 yards and one touchdown in his last three games, averaging 20.7 yards per game.
+- Over his last three outings, Engram has nine catches (on 12 targets) for 62 yards and one touchdown, averaging 20.7 yards per game.

 Engram's New York Teammates